-- To aim for an outstanding attitude to learning and a thirst for knowledge through raising aspirations in our pupils.
+- To ensure that a calm and purposeful atmosphere pervades learning spaces and that children feel secure within the school environment. - To continue to ensure that the overall rate of attendance is at least good and reduce the number of pupils who are persistently absent. - To aim for an outstanding attitude to learning and a thirst for knowledge through raising aspirations in our pupils.
 Pupils make a tangible contribution to not only our schools but the wider community. - To ensure that any disruption to learning is minimal and where challenging behaviour occurs, improvements are seen over time.
-Self-control is encouraged and children who struggle with this are supported through effective provision. - To continue to ensure children feel safe in school and know how to keep themselves safe in and out of school. - To ensure that children celebrate difference and that respect for others pervades our schools.
-Pupils actively support the wellbeing of fellow pupils.
+Selfcontrol is encouraged and children who struggle with this are supported through effective provision. - To continue to ensure children feel safe in school and know how to keep themselves safe in and out of school. - To ensure that children celebrate difference and that respect for others pervades our schools. - Pupils actively support the wellbeing of fellow pupils.